 These deformed and underdeveloped airways are a problem for the following reasons:

-- Overheating.
-Dogs regulate their body temperature through panting.
-Their ideal body temperature is between 100 and 102 degrees and they regulate this through panting.
+Dogs ideal body temperature is between 100 and 102 degrees and they regulate this through panting.

 When they cannot breathe properly, they cannot regulate temperature efficiently.
-Because of this, these breeds cannot handle hot weather as well as humans or other dog breeds.
+Because of this, breeds like the Shih Tzu cannot handle hot weather as well as humans or other dog breeds.

 Some cases of overheating have even lead to death.